 What makes you click a particular result on the Google search results page?
-Ideally, it might be the matching keywords in the title and persuasive meta description of what you might be looking for!
+Ideally, it should be the matching keywords in the title and persuasive meta description of what you might be looking for!

-But there’s more to that.
-SERPs (search engine result pages) have evolved over time to accommodate more and more useful information and it’s easy to get drawn to results that are different and have rich markup in the results.
+But there’s more to that –– SERPs (search engine result pages) have evolved over time to accommodate more and more useful information and it’s easy to get drawn to results that stand out with unique features such as rich markup displayed in the results.

 A commonly displayed rich snippets markup, for example, are Stars for ratings and reviews seen for product results.
-Location and event listings are few others commonly seen rich snippet markups in the search results.
+Location and event listings are some others commonly seen rich snippet markups in the search results.

-Such rich markup is made possible by search engine standards termed as Schema.org.
+Such rich markup displayed in SERPs is made possible by search engine standards termed as Schema.org.